sorinboia/nginx-experience-aws/guide/5ingress.md

 Note the EXTERNAL-IP of the "nginx-ingress".
 This is the hostname that we are going to use in order to publish the Arcadia web application.
 Browse to the following location and verify that you receive a 404 status code: http://`<INGRESS-EXTERNAL-IP>`/

-Please note that it might take some time for the DNS names to become available.
+:warning: Please note that it might take some time for the DNS names to become available.

 ##### Now we can get to the interesting part